zhufuyi/sponge/README.md

 ### Services framework

-sponge generated microservice code framework is shown in the figure below, which is a typical microservice hierarchical structure, with high performance, high scalability, contains commonly used service governance features, you can easily replace or add their own service governance features.
+Sponge is essentially a microservice framework that includes code generation and deployment capabilities.
+The microservice framework is shown in the following figure, which is a typical microservice hierarchical structure, with high performance, high scalability, contains commonly used service governance features, you can easily replace or add their own service governance features.

 <p align="center">
 <img width="1000px" src="https://raw.githubusercontent.com/zhufuyi/sponge/main/assets/microservices-framework.png">